How Meetniq uses and protects your information.

 How we use your information

 When your organisation uses Meetniq, your information is used in these ways:

-- To run Meetniq and allow your group to use it.
-For example, your name might be added by the account holder or coordinator to meeting minutes or agendas, to note that you attended, did not attend, spoke, facilitated, took minutes, were assigned a task, completed or updated a task, or contributed in other ways.
+- To run Meetniq and allow your organisation to use it.
+For example, your name might be added by the account owner or group coordinator to meeting minutes or agendas, to note that you attended, did not attend, spoke, facilitated, took minutes, were assigned a task, completed or updated a task, or contributed in other ways.

 - To improve and maintain Meetniq.
 For example, we might use information about how many overdue tasks there are to make improvements to our reminders.